 Even if an employee's reason for requesting FMLA leave is valid, an employer's normal procedures for calling in sick must be followed, unless circumstances prevent an employee from doing so (for example, being knocked unconscious in a serious accident).
 As FMLA regulations state, failure to follow an employer's normal call-in procedures may result in the delay or even denial of an FMLA request.

-As an employee, it is important to understand your rights -- especially if you are dealing with an FMLA matter.
-If you have questions about your responsibilities or rights as an employee, it is important that you speak with a knowledgeable attorney in your area.
-You can get a free claim review at no obligation today.
+As an employee, it's important to understand your rights -- especially if you're dealing with an FMLA matter.
+If you have questions about your responsibilities or rights as an employee, it's important that you speak with a knowledgeable employment law attorney in your area.

 Contact a qualified employment attorney to make sure your rights are protected.